SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

 Recently, my research mainly focus on LLM reasoning and AI agents, especially:
 * Reinforcement learning for reasoning models and agentic LLMs.
 * LLM with memory augmentation for long context understanding.
-* LLM-based multi-agent collaboration and competition.
+* LLM-based multi-agent collaboration and social reasoning.

-**I am looking for 2026 summer research internship in U.S., Singapore, and China!** Feel free to reach out to me if there is an opportunity that you believe I am a good fit, or you are interested in academic discussion / collaboration.
+**I am looking for 2026 summer research internship globally!** Feel free to reach out to me if there is an opportunity that you believe I am a good fit, or you are interested in academic discussion / collaboration.

 # 🔥 News
 - *2025.10*: &nbsp;🎉🎉 I will attend EMNLP 2025 at Suzhou during Nov 5-7, 2025.
 Let's connect!